thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

-16 Appendix A: Expression Basic Objects
+17 Appendix A: Expression Basic Objects
 =======================================

-There are some objects that are always available to be invoked from the expression language.
+Some objects and variable maps are always available to be invoked at variable expressions (executed by OGNL or SpringEL).
+Let's see them:

+### Base objects

  * **\#ctx** : the context object.
-It will be an implementation of `org.thymeleaf.context.IContext`, `org.thymeleaf.context.IWebContext` depending on your environment (standalone or web).
-If you're using the _Spring integration module_, it will be an instance of `org.thymeleaf.spring3.context.SpringWebContext`.
+It will be an implementation of `org.thymeleaf.context.IContext`, `org.thymeleaf.context.IWebContext` depending on our environment (standalone or web).
+If we are using the _Spring integration module_, it will be an instance of `org.thymeleaf.spring3.context.SpringWebContext`.

 ```java